 3. Upon your arrival in Kathmandu, our Nepal partner will meet you at the hotel or airport and then go to the Chinese Embassy with you to apply for the Chinese visa.
 With the 'Visa Invitation Letter', you can get your Chinese visa quickly.

-All areas of the autonomous region of Tibet require all foreign travelers to be part of an organized tour that includes travel permits, a tour guide and a private vehicle with a driver (no private vehicle needed if you are staying in Lhasa).
+All areas of the autonomous region of Tibet require all foreign travelers to be part of an organized tour that includes travel permits, a tour guide and a private vehicle with a driver (private vehicle is not a must if you are staying in Lhasa).
 The Tibetan prefectures found in Qinghai, northern Sichuan, western Sichuan, southwest Gansu and northwest Yunnan are (usually) open and do not require travel permits or a tour guide.

 No, your travel permit is only valid for the duration of your tour.
 Once your tour is completed, you have to exit Tibet.
-Usually, your chosen travel agency books your flight/train ticket that is departing from Lhasa.
-Otherwise, they will ask you to show your outgoing ticket to them.
 If you decide to stay longer in the TAR after your tour is over, you could cause the agency you used to get in big trouble.
 They could even lose their business license, forcing everyone out of work.
+But your travel agency can help to extend the permit date should you really want to stay more days.

 A private tour means that you never tour with strangers.
 It is a tour designed specifically for you, your friends, or your family.
 Each tour includes a personal private tour guide and a private vehicle with a licensed driver.
 Meanwhile, we also have group tours ranging from 4 days to 8 days; you can choose any of them according to your availability.
 You’ll share a vehicle and guide.
 Of course, the price of the group tour is much lower in comparison to that of a private tour.